openproblems-bio/website/content/NeurIPS_docs/about/_index.md

 ---
 # Title, summary, and page position.
-linktitle: FAQS
+linktitle: General
-summary: Commonly asked questions
+summary: General information about the competition
-weight: 40
+weight: 5
-icon: question
+icon: info
 icon_pack: fas

 # Page metadata.
-title: Commonly asked questions
+title: About the Competition
 date: "2021-08-02T00:00:00Z"
 type: book  # Do not modify.
 ---
 {{< list_children >}}